alleetanner/biopython/site-build/content/posts/04inputandoutput.md

 ---
-title: "• Input and Output"
+title: "• Working with FASTA"
-subtitle: "Running sequence information through BioPython."
+subtitle: "A standard format for bioinformatic data"

 date: 2022-11-04T00:00:00+01:00